Women pillars of India's growth, says PM; Oppn, activists question him on ground realities | Politics

 Speaking on the significance of a united nation, Modi said India has much to teach the world on the concept of unity which begins with the family structure.

-Gender equality is the key to a united India, he said, adding that without equal importance to sons and daughters in family structures, the idea of unity will be lost.
+Gender equality is the key to a united India, he said, adding that without equal importance to sons and daughters in a family structure, the idea of unity will be lost.

 ''Gender equality is a crucial parameter of unity,'' the prime minister said.